-6 Child Protection Record of Concern
+6. Child Protection Record of Concern

-If you suspect that the students may be suffering abuse or neglect, or you have received a disclosure of abuse from a student or you have heard about an allegation of abuse, you must complete the child protection record of concern form and email it to the Designated Person immediately.
-Ensure the case is logged, actioned and follow up on.
+If you suspect that the students may be suffering abuse, or you have received a disclosure of abuse from a student or you have heard about an allegation of abuse, staff must complete the child protection record of concern form and email it to the Designated Person immediately.
+Ensure the case is logged, actioned and followed up on.

-Student's Details Full Name: Date of Birth: Gender: Nationality: Course Start/End Date: Student ID Agent Details: Group Leader details: Preffered Language of Student: Is there any type of language support needed to talk with student?
-Does the student know the form is being If yes what did he/ she say?
-If no, why not? completed? incidents/conversations and the dates and hearsay .
-You must not ask leadin yourself. dent?
-Please provide a description of any that they occurred.
-You must clear what is fact g questions or try to investgate concern If an allegation of abuse has been made, give any de etails you have about the abuser.
+STUDENT'S DETAILS

+Full Name: Date of birth:

+Gender: Nationality:

+Course Start and End date: Student ID

+From To

+Agent's details: Group Leader details:

+Preferred language of student: Is there any type of language support needed to talk to the student?
+No $\Box$ Yes $\Box$

+Does the student know the form is being completed?

+Yes ☐ What did they say?

+No ☐ Why not?

+Why are you concerned about this student?
+Please provide a description of any incidents/conversations and the dates when they occurred.
+You must clarify what the fact is and the hearsay.
+You must not ask leading questions and/or try to investigate the concern yourself.

+If an allegation of abuse has been made please provide about the alleged abuser:

+Full name: Position:

 Does the student have any visible injury, or have they told you they have been injured?

+No 🗆

-If yes has medical advice been sought?
-Your details: Full Name: Name and position this record was handed to: Position: Date and time the person above received this record:
+Yes Has medical advice been sought?
+No Yes YOUR DETAILS

+Full name: Name and position this record was handed to:

+Position: Date and time the person above received this record

+Your signature: Signature of the person receiving the record:

-7 Logbooks
+7. Logbooks

 Each centre office has a logbook either kept electronically or a physical copy where all complaints, absences and minutes are logged, actioned and followed up on.
-Safeguarding concerns are logged with the Welfare officer.
+Safeguarding concerns are logged with the Welfare Manager.

-8 Centre Rules
+8. Centre Rules

-We take the welfare and care of all everyone involved with MLA seriously.
+We take the welfare and care of everyone involved with MLA seriously.
 We have clearly stated rules and procedures in place to support everyone:

 We have centre rules which we expect all staff and students to respect and follow as part of the experience with MLA.
-Please note the following, if you do not follow the rules, MLA reserves the right to discipline you.
-The punishment will depend on the seriousness of your behaviour; here are some punishments that we may use:
+Please note the following, if rules are not followed, MLA reserves the right to discipline staff and students.
+The punishment will depend on the seriousness of the behaviour; here are some punishments that we may use: